davidp443/pokemon-webapi/README.md

 Build the image from the root of the git repository:
 ```
-docker build -t pokemonwebapi -f PokemonWebApi/Docker file
+docker build -t pokemonwebapi -f PokemonWebApi/Dockerfile .
 ```

-Create and run the conatainer:
+Create and run the container:
 ```
 docker run -p 5000:80 pokemonwebapi
 ```
-Using your browser, head to http://localhost:5000/pokemon/mewtwo or https://localhost:5000/pokemon/translated/mewtwo
+Using your browser, head to http://localhost:5000/pokemon/mewtwo or http://localhost:5000/pokemon/translated/mewtwo

 ### Run the tests